What Are Holding Company Tax Implications?

 What Is a Holding Company?

 If you are planning on investing in companies through stocks, securities, or bonds, you will encounter the term "holding company."
-Many of the most successful companies of the world are holding companies.
+Many of the most successful companies in the world are holding companies.

 - Limited liability companies